hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ### Chrome and Chromedriver

 Chrome can be installed following the instructions [here](https://linuxize.com/post/how-to-install-google-chrome-web-browser-on-centos-7/) or via [Chrome's website](https://www.google.com/intl/en_ca/chrome/).
-Chromedriver can be installed through the default package manager.
+Chromedriver can be installed through the default package manager, but may require the EPEL repository (which can also be installed via the default package manager).

 ### Other Setup